pcossu/SkypeforBusiness_IaC_lab_V4/README.md

-You can find deployment steps in the original link https://github.com/ibenbouzid/SkypeforBusiness_lab_V3
+You can find all deployment steps in the original link https://github.com/ibenbouzid/SkypeforBusiness_lab_V3